 Meet the Team

-We have worked with so many families over the past 11 years and would love the opportunity to support your family.
+We have worked with so many families since opening in 2006 and would love the opportunity to support your family.

 Testimonials “We started working with Pam two weeks after our now adopted little boy came to us at 7 1/2 months old.
 He had a rough start at life.
 He had been taken into DSS custody when he was 6 months old for abuse and neglect.
 At the time he came to us, he tested at the 3 month old level in both Social Emotional and Motor Skills areas.
 He didn’t recognize himself in the mirror and could barely sit up by himself.
 Within 3 months, he showed dramatic improvement, in 6 months he was testing close to normal.
 We worked with Pam until he was just over 25 months old, when he was evaluated at that time, he tested at the 30 month level for both – some even scoring as high as 36 months!
 She gave us the tools we needed to help him and him the tools he needed to become the wonderful happy little boy that he is today.
 We can’t thank Pam enough for what she has done for our family and wholeheartedly give our highest recommendation to any family considering working with her and her team.” – Bill and Denise C.